rust-lang/rust/CONTRIBUTING.md

 ## The Build System

 The build system for Rust is complex.
 It covers bootstrapping the compiler, running tests, building documentation and more.
-Unless you are familiar with Makefiles, I wouldn't suggest trying to understand everything going on in Rust's setup - there's a lot there, and you can get lost trying to understand it all.

-If Makefiles are your thing, though, all the configuration lives in [the `mk` directory][mkdir] in the project root.
+If Makefiles are your thing, all the configuration lives in [the `mk` directory][mkdir] in the project root.
+Is can be hard to follow in places, as it uses some advanced Make features which make for some challenging reading.
+If you have questions on the build system internals, try asking in [`#rust-internals`][pound-rust-internals].

 [mkdir]: https://github.com/rust-lang/rust/tree/master/mk/